Our Javascript Code :-

 - Order matters: you tried to call

-were a function declaration, it would be available immediately.
-But here it’s a function expression in avar
+datawere a function declaration, it would be available immediately.
+But here it’s a function expression in avarassignment.

 4. How to fix it